apache/parquet-format/proposals/README.md

 | [github issue] | adding this new encoding | POC |
 | [github issue] | add Variant type | Implementation |

+(Those are examples to be removed as we start using this)

 ## Implemented
 | ID  | Description  | Status  | release it was added  |
 |-----|--------------|---------|-----------------------|
 | [github issue] | encryption | Completed |  x.y.z |

+(Those are examples to be removed as we start using this)

 ## Archived